 In most cases, it comes down to the integrity of the people working at the particular shop and not necessarily the philosohy of the company as a whole.
 Some Sears are better than others which is why first hand advice from someone in your area is probably the most valuable.
 Large chains (like Sears) service can differ a great deal from store to store.

 I would recommend you call your local Snap-On Tools dealer.
 This is what I did and he recommended two in my neighbourhood.
-They see these fellas every week and they know who is reliable and who isn't.

 How about contacting your local high school auto repair teacher for minor repairs, oil changes, etc. The work is done in class with the teacher supervising and the cost is VERY low.